obnoxxx/manc/README.md

 # manc

-`manc` provides ancillary math functions for Go.
+`manc` provides ancillary floating point math functions for Go.
 It has essentially been extracted from the example code of [gontract](https://github.com/gontract/gontract)

 ## FloatEquals